LaMelo Ball: Personal life

 Ball is the youngest son of LaVar and Tina (née Slatinsky) Ball, who are both former college basketball players.
 LaVar, who stands 6 ft 6 in, competed with Washington State and then Cal State Los Angeles.
 Tina, who stands 6 ft, also played with the latter school.
 Later on, LaVar played professional football as a tight end for the London Monarchs of the World League of American Football after being loaned from the New York Jets.
 In 2017, LaVar became a popular but polarizing sports media personality, primarily for making outlandish remarks about the careers of himself and his sons.
-Ball's cousin Andre plays college basketball for Pepperdine.
+Ball's cousin Andre played college basketball for Pepperdine.

 Since his freshman season in high school, Ball has drawn the attention of national sports outlets and established a large social media following.
 By 2017, many analysts were calling him a celebrity.
 Ball has a role in the Facebook Watch reality show Ball in the Family, which was launched in August 2017 and documents the lives of his family members.
 On June 26, 2017, Ball appeared on a segment of WWE Raw with members of his family, during which he told his father, "Beat that nigga ass!"
 The WWE later apologized for his "inappropriate language."
 Ball is the subject of a rap single titled "Melo Ball 1" and released by his brother, Lonzo, on September 8, 2017.

 On August 31, 2017, Big Baller Brand, a sports apparel company launched by Ball's family in 2016, released a signature shoe for him called the Melo Ball 1 (MB1).
 He became the youngest athlete to ever have a signature shoe.

 Ball signed with Puma in 2021.

 On May 21, 2024, Tamaria McRae filed a lawsuit, on behalf of her child, against Ball and the Charlotte Hornets, alleging Ball hit her son with his car while exiting the Spectrum Center after a fan event in early October 2023.
 The family is asking for a sum of over $25,000 in compensatory damages from both Ball and the Hornets, and the litigation remains ongoing.

 In November 2024, Ball was fined $100,000 by the NBA after he used the phrase "no homo" in a post-game interview after the Hornets' 115-114 win over the Milwaukee Bucks.
-After issuing the fine, the NBA released a statement which described Ball's language as “offensive and derogatory”.
+After issuing the fine, the NBA released a statement which described Ball's language as "offensive and derogatory".

+In February 2026, Ball struck a Kia Forte with his custom camo-patterned Hummer EV truck in downtown Charlotte.
+No one was injured.

+In May 2026, Ball announced that he had welcomed a son, LaOne Ball, with his partner Analicia "Ana Montana" Chaves in January of the same year.
+The couple also launched a non-profit named "I Am Fertility" to help support women navigating fertility and IVF.